 Rip up those cards.
 Write on the board.
 Open a secret envelope.
 Things change in Legacy Games.
 Permanently.
 The most exciting and controversial new game genre in memory, Legacy Games have only been around for a few years, but they have dramatically altered the possibilities available in a board games.
 We wrote a dedicated feature on the thrilling rise of the Legacy Game.

 Long-term story lines become possible, characters live and die and actions have serious consequences.
 There are emotions accessed through this form of storytelling that simply can't be with any of the other tabletop genres in this article.
-Someday there will be a board game that qualifies as a tear-jerker, and it will be a Legacy Game.
+Someday there will be a board game released that qualifies as a tear-jerker, and it will be a Legacy Game.

 Risk Legacy and Pandemic Legacy took existing game templates and catapulted them to unimaginable heights.
 Seafall may have suffered from sky-high expectations, but represented what was possible with a brand new IP designed from the ground up around the Legacy concept.
+Charterstone put a cute, fun worker placement twist on the concept.
+There's a ton of innovation here, so expect big things from this genre in the years to come.

 Who Will Love Legacy Board Games